BETeng/Plaidypus-Code-Challenge/naper-yelp/README.md

 ### After acquiring your unique API key:
-* Create a .env file in the src folder of the application
+* Create a .env file in the naper-yelp folder of the application
 * Type the following into the .env file:
 ```
 REACT_APP_API_KEY=THE API KEY YOU JUST MADE